Car Collector International

 Series 1 collector-tier hazards — 'cross-eyed' cars, inboard dampers, GTN authenticity

-The Series 1 (2000–2004) is the earliest and rarest of the volume Aero 8 sub-models (~210 built per Wikipedia, fetched — flag Verify).
+The Series 1 (2000–2004) is the earliest and rarest of the volume Aero 8 sub-models (~210 built — figure unconfirmed).
 It has the reversed VW Beetle 'cross-eyed' headlamps, the turned-aluminium asymmetric dashboard, centre-lock magnesium wheels and inboard dampers.
 It is also the shortest-production, least-refined Series and the first tour-of-duty for Morgan on the bonded-aluminium chassis.
-A genuine Aero 8 GTN (11 built per Wikipedia, fetched, all in two-tone BMW blue/silver) is a firm collector variant — verify the 4.6L Alpina engine numbers against Morgan Motor Company records, the carbon-fibre roof and interior, the black OZ centre-lock magnesium wheels and the two-tone paint.
+A genuine Aero 8 GTN (11 built, all in two-tone BMW blue/silver) is a firm collector variant — verify the 4.6L Alpina engine numbers against Morgan Motor Company records, the carbon-fibre roof and interior, the black OZ centre-lock magnesium wheels and the two-tone paint.
 Do not pay a GTN premium for a standard Series 1 that has had a colour respray, carbon interior and centre-lock wheels retro-fitted.

 AeroMax collector-tier authenticity — chassis prefix, provenance and options